|

 provisions in the Commonwealth and Western

-Australian constitutions.
+Australian Constitutions.
 Single-member

 electorates are not sufficient.

-happened in Queensland in 1995.
 Where a single position

 is to be filled, however, a transferable vote